Gary Dilley: Dental education, career

-Dilley attended Michigan State University, where he swam for the Michigan State Spartans swimming and diving team under Head Coach Charles McCaffree.
-Dilley graduated from the Indiana University School of Dentistry, went on to earn a doctorate in orthodontics from the University of North Carolina School of Dentistry and then specialized in pediatric dentistry and orthodontics.
-He maintained his orthodontic practice in Cary, North Carolina, and was formerly a faculty member at the UNC School of Dentistry.
+After graduating Michigan state around 1967, Dilley completed the Indiana University School of Dentistry, then went on to earn a doctorate in orthodontics from the University of North Carolina School of Dentistry specializing in pediatric dentistry and orthodontics.
+He first opened his private practice in Orthodontics in North Carolina in 1983.
+He maintained his orthodontic practice in Cary, North Carolina, near Cary High School.
+For twelve years, he was a faculty member at the University of North Carolina.
+Dilley's wife Diane, who also practiced Dentistry, moved with Gary to North Carolina.